Bloc/workshop-curriculum/courses/ruby-primer/01-level-getting-started/02-method-definition/body.md

 The name of the method above is `hello`.
 To call a method, you type the name of the method.
 By calling the method after `puts` you are instructing the computer to execute the code written in the `hello` method, and print it to the screen with `puts`.

-Lastly, the last line of code in a method is _usually_ the return value.
-Some exceptions apply, but for now, assume that the value at the bottom of the method is what the method returns.
+The last line of code in a method is _usually_ the return value.
+Some exceptions apply, but assume that the value at the bottom of the method is what the method returns, and all methods return something.

 In our example, `hello` returns the string value, "Hello world!"
 Print the result of calling `hello` by adding a `puts` statement at **section 2** of your sample code.

 ```ruby
 puts hello